Eddie Bo: Early life

 Eddie graduated from Booker T. Washington High School before going into the army.
 After his army stint, he returned to New Orleans to study at the Grunewald School of Music.
-There he learned piano, music theory and to sight read, and arrange music.
-It was at this time that he was influenced by Russian classical pianist Vladimir Horowitz and was introduced to jazz pianists Art Tatum and Oscar Peterson.
-He began playing in the New Orleans jazz scene, but made a switch to R&B after deciding it was more popular and brought in more money.
+There he learned piano and music theory, and to sight read and arrange music.
+At this time he was influenced by Russian classical pianist Vladimir Horowitz and was introduced to jazz pianists Art Tatum and Oscar Peterson.
+He began playing in the New Orleans jazz scene, but switched to R&B after deciding it was more popular and brought in more money.
 Like a lot of other local musicians Eddie frequented the premier blues venue in town, the Dew Drop Inn on LaSalle Street.
 He played at the Club Tijuana under the name of Spider Bocage, later forming the Spider Bocage Orchestra, which toured the country supporting singers Big Joe Turner, Earl King, Guitar Slim, Johnny Adams, Lloyd Price, Ruth Brown, Smiley Lewis, and The Platters.

 Recording and production career

 His first released record in 1955 was "Baby", recorded for Johnny Vincent's Ace Records.
-His next release, in 1956 on Apollo Records, was "I'm Wise" which Little Richard later recorded as "Slippin' and Slidin'".
+His next release, in 1956 on Apollo Records, was "I'm Wise", which Little Richard later recorded as "Slippin' and Slidin'.
 After several releases on Ace he recorded "My Dearest Darling" in 1957 for Chess Records; the song, co-written by Bo and Paul Gayten, became a national chart hit in 1960 when recorded by Etta James.
 From 1959, he recorded for Ric Records, and had regional hits including "Every Dog Has Its Day" and "Tell It Like It Is", and in 1961 recorded the novelty dance song "Check Mr Popeye", reissued nationally by Swan Records, which became one of his best-known recordings though not a national hit.